basskaaa/Sapia/Sapia.Obsidian/End of August Combat Prototype.md

 	3. Fails - takes 1d6 bashing damage from fall
 	4. Main action uses 'Raging Hiss' - fighter makes will saving throw or is frightened until the end of their next turn
 	5. Reaction prompt - card menu appears with appropriate reaction 'Brave Front' - fighter gets advantage on next will save.
-	6. Fighter succeeds will save.
+	6. Fighter succeeds wisdom save.
 	7. Turn ends